 Injury to the meniscus occurs due to the huge amounts of compressive loads applied onto the knee joint or due to twisting or rotational forces across the knee joint.
 These compressive or twisting forces gets absorbed by the meniscus substance and can result in a tear.

-Meniscus injury typically occur in 2 main groups of patients: the young patients, who usually sustain an acute meniscus tear from a twisting injury during sports or a traumatic accident to the knee; and the middle to older age group patients, who typically develop a degenerative meniscus tear from repetitive compressive overload over a period of time, with minimal or no acute trauma precipitating the tear at all.
+Meniscus injury typically occurs in 2 main groups of patients: the young patients, who usually sustain an acute meniscus tear from a twisting injury during sports or a traumatic accident to the knee; and the middle to older age group patients, who typically develop a degenerative meniscus tear from repetitive compressive overload over a period of time, with minimal or no acute trauma precipitating the tear at all.

 Patients with a traumatic meniscus tear will report sudden onset pain and swelling of the knee immediately after the injury.